shanharold/Dsolve-2024/README.md

 The web app can be directly run from the main.html file.
 No additional configuration required

 ## How to Run
 The web app can be directly run from the main.html file.
-The user can go to the login page by clicking sign up and can toggle between various items displayed
+The user can go to the login page by clicking sign up and can toggle between various items displayed.
+Since the required datas were not made available for the login page, user can login by typing CET ID as user and password as 1234

 ## How to contribute ?
 It would be of great use if the required databases are obtained since this app works on confidential data that we have no access to...